 We are trying to plan a vacation and need to know about the final performance.
 When is it?

-Please consult the policies for the complete schedule of performances.
+Please consult the policies for the complete schedule of performances or refer to the Summer Camp 2018 at-a-glance document.
 While half-day performances happen during the camp day, performances for full-day students happen outside of the camp day.
 Please try to not take out your child for any camp days if possible.
 Obviously emergencies come up, but every day missed impacts the collaborative dynamic.

 What are the different “Summer Studio Company” themes and why did you create them?